rainaldyd/Portfolio/README.md

 # DATA SCIENCE PORTFOLIO
-This repository contains my past Data Science portfolio.
+This repository contains my past Data Science projects.
 All project was created using iPython format.

 ## Table of Contents
 1. [Machine Learning](#machine-learning)